ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

   </div>
 </div>

-Once you’ve done this, switch to the BBOalert Shortcuts tab and you’ll see the sections and buttons as shown in the initial graphic above.
+Once you’ve done this, switch to the BBOalert Shortcuts tab (the gray one) and you’ll see the sections and buttons as shown in the initial graphic above.

 ## Using Practice Bidding Scenarios